houndhunger/django-restaurant-web-and-booking/README.md

   - **View Table Availability**: Staff can check table availability for any given time slot via the admin interface.
   - **Manage Tables**: Staff can add, update, or remove tables and their details using the admin interface.
   - **Custom Reservation Times**: Apply custom reservation times based on party size and buffer/service time.
+   - **Reservation Deletion Policy**: Instead of being permanently deleted, reservations marked as "Deleted" remain in the system for statistical purposes.

 ### Future Enhancements
 - **User Features**